WSTHarry/tos-option-volume/README.md

 # Notes
+ - **This will not work on SPX** as there is no volume on SPX in TOS so the volume() functions will not work.
  - The options will turn red/blue if the volume is > 1000.
  - The "hours to graph" input is assuming 1 min aggregation
  - There is a lot of data being processed, I would recommend using a longer aggregation period or a shorter time interval if you're seeing performance issues.
 This will still work on 1 min interval I prefer 2min.